azell23/azell23/README.md

 </div>

-I am a Informatic Enginnering undergrad from Tegal, Indonesia.
+I am a Informatic Enginnering graduate from Tegal, Indonesia.
 Currently I am studying in PHB.
 I am very passionate about __UI UX Design__ and __Android Development__

 ## 🔗 Connect with me on :